saturnops/terraform-aws-vpc/README.md

 To configure Pritunl VPN:

-      1. Open the public IP of instance.
+      1. Access the Pritunl UI using the public IP of EC2 instance in browser
-      2. Get the initial key and user, password for setting up Pritunl from Secret Manager and log in to Pritunl.
+      2. Get the initial key, user and password for setting up Pritunl from Secret Manager and log in to Pritunl.
-      3. Create a DNS record mapping to the vpn host public IP
+      3. Create a DNS record mapping to the EC2 instance's public IP
-      4. After login,in the Initial setup window, add the record created in the 'Lets Encrypt Domain' field.
+      4. After login, in the Initial setup window, add the record created in the 'Lets Encrypt Domain' field.
       5. Pritunl will automatically configure a signed SSL certificate from Lets Encrypt.
       6. Add organization and user to pritunl.
-      7. Add server port as 10150 which is already allowed from security group while creating vpn.
+      7. Set server port as 10150 which is already allowed from security group while creating vpn.
       8. Attach organization to the server and Start the server.
       9. Copy or download user profile link or file.
      10. Import the profile in Pritunl client.

-    NOTE: Port 80 to be open publicly in the vpn security group to verify and renewing the domain certificate.
+    NOTE: Port 80 should be open publicly in the vpn security group to verify and renewing the domain certificate.

 - Follows the VPC recommendations of CIS Amazon Web Services Foundations Benchmark v1.4.0